-- Grades K-4th 2:30 p.m.
-(Wednesday 1:00 p.m.) - Grades 5th-6th 2:45 p.m.
-(Wednesday 1:15 p.m.) - Grades 7th-8th 2:55 p.m.
+- Grades K-4th 2:45 p.m.
+(Wednesday 1:15 p.m.) - Grades 5th-8th 2:55 p.m.
 (Wednesday 1:25 p.m.)

 We ask that all families remain inside their vehicle and follow the carpool line according to signage and directions.
 Your child's name placard should be placed on your car's dashboard to be seen through the front windshield.
 Students with siblings attending Assets are asked to pick-up at the time designated for the oldest sibling.
-Students left in the carpool area after 3:30 p.m.
-(2:00 p.m. on Wednesdays) will be supervised and charged appropriate fees.
+Students not picked-up 30-minutes after their respective dismissal time will be supervised and charged appropriate fees.